The Challenge: Luck can play a huge role in our everyday lives.

 Research has shown that mood affects memory (1982).
 In much the same way, our ability to cope with bad luck affects our memory of that ill fortune.
 Pretend you were involved in a car accident.
 One person may see that as a horrible experience because it caused him to be late for work.
 Another person’s view may be positive because he is just happy to have survived.

 You’ve likely guessed by now how a lucky person would view that situation.
-Wiseman’s research discovered that four psychological techniques that help lucky people turn bad luck into good:
+Wiseman’s research discovered four psychological techniques that help lucky people turn bad luck into good:

 - Lucky people see the positive side of their bad luck